28 Jul A Powerful And Effective Kettlebell Workout: “The Skill Session”

 Rest about 30 to 60 seconds between sets.

-Go slow and do not rush this movement, deliberately slow things down at each step.
+Go slow and do not rush this movement, deliberately slow things down at each step in the get-up.

-Start with your most common kettlebell size and progress to a higher load for rep 2, providing you transition slowly through the movement and feel you are rock solid in your technique.
+Start with your most common kettlebell size and progress to a higher load for rep 2, providing you transition slowly through the movement and feel you are solid and comfortable in your technique.

 Use the heaviest kettlebell you can safely perform for 10 reps.